 “I won’t reveal the names right now,” Crews says with a chuckle.
 Crews sees the shop as a potential bridge to the national hip-hop market as their business grows, spotlighting homegrown talent — which he considers some of the best the genre has to offer.

 It’s already off to a good start.
 On Aug.
-18, 2018, Green Hop will host a block party in front of the shop.
-The event will be headlined by world-famous duo Dead Prez, with support from some of the Northwest’s premier talent, including Fountaine, Blossom, Risky Star and semi-retired “King of the Northwest” HANIF (formerly Luck-One), among others.
+18, 2018, Green Hop hosted a block party in front of the shop.
+The event was headlined by world-famous duo Dead Prez, with support from some of the Northwest’s premier talent, including Fountaine, Blossom, Risky Star and semi-retired “King of the Northwest” HANIF (formerly Luck-One), among others.